redhat-developer/redhat-helm-charts/alpha/nodejs-chart/README.md

-# Quarkus Helm Chart
+# Node.js Helm Chart
-A Helm chart for building and deploying a [Quarkus](https://quarkus.io/) application on OpenShift.
+A Helm chart for building and deploying a [Node.js](https://nodejs.org/) application on OpenShift.

 ## Prerequisites
 You will need to create a pull secret if you pull an S2I builder or Docker base image from an external registry.
 Use the following command as a reference to create your pull secret: